Paul Konerko: Los Angeles Dodgers and Cincinnati Reds

 Konerko was drafted in the first round (13th overall) of the 1994 MLB draft by the Los Angeles Dodgers.
 Konerko had been on the radar of Eddie Bane, the special assistant to Dodgers general manager Fred Claire, since he was 13 years old.

 On May 13, 1995, with the Single-A San Bernardino Spirit, he drove in the only run of a 21-inning game.
 It was the longest shutout in California League history.

 Konerko played for the Triple-A Albuquerque Dukes for the majority of the 1997 season, batting .323 with 37 home runs and 127 RBI in 130 games.
 He is one of four Dodgers position players to have been twice selected for the Dodgers organization's "Minor League Player of the Year" award, along with Billy Ashley, Joc Pederson, and Gavin Lux.

 On September 8, 1997, Konerko made his major league debut with the Dodgers against the Florida Marlins as a pinch hitter, hitting a single off Marlins pitcher Dennis Cook for his first career hit.
-He would finish 1-for-7 (.143) with a walk in six major league games with the Dodgers to close out the season.
+He would finish with one hits in six at-bats with a walk in six major league games with the Dodgers to close out the season.
 In 1998, Konerko played in 49 games with the Dodgers, batting .215 with four home runs and 16 RBI.

 On July 4, 1998, Konerko was traded along with left-handed pitcher Dennys Reyes to the Cincinnati Reds for All-Star closer Jeff Shaw.
 Konerko played 26 games with the Reds, batting .219 with three home runs and 13 RBI.